Blog Summary

 The Medaptus Charge Pro “Charge Edit Ratio Report” can help you understand your charge capture accuracy rate.
 It shows the percentage of encounters that hit each different coding rule or that have gone to Export without a coding rule.

-2.Charge Lag (Charge Capture Time)
+2.Charge Lag Calculation (Charge Capture Time)

 - Industry Benchmark: Ideally, charge capture should occur within 1–3 days of service delivery.